CharlesGaydon/N-Step-DDQN-For-A-Hungry-Snake/README.md

 <div style="text-align:center"><img src="./Trained_Models/img/snake_ascii_art.png" /></div>

 NB: games were cut at 75 if reward was below 2.

-This project started as a two-player snake arena and was then upgraded with the sole goal of getting a better sense of challenges and constraints of faced when implementing reinforcement learning algorithms from scratch.

-Now that I got a good hang of all the concepts, being thorough in experimenting and optimizing would require to refactor all the code from scratch to really control for the designs, which seems tedious and time-consuming considering the recreational nature of this project.

---> **As a results, I am not considering a systematic parameter optimization, and will not try to optimize further all metaparameters.**

 Authors in [Finnson & Morlo](https://www.diva-portal.org/smash/get/diva2:1342302/FULLTEXT01.pdf)
 shows shows that average scores of ~30 apples could be achieved (although in a space 3 times the size of our ownn)